 These are connected to a pocket computer, which helps in processing the image captured by the camera into a signal that is transferred back through the glasses and projected onto the retinal implant to stimulate the optic nerve and generate the images.
-Bionic eye might be a boon for people suffering from blindness
+The bionic eye might be a boon for people suffering from blindness

 4. Smart Bone

-This allows the patient’s cells to grow quickly and efficiently into SmartBone while the artificial bio polymers degrade, therefore providing a perfect integration scaffold for bone regrowth.
+This allows the patient’s cells to grow quickly and efficiently into SmartBone while the artificial biopolymers degrade, therefore providing a perfect integration scaffold for bone regrowth.

 5. 3D Printed Prosthetic

-A company called Open Bionics have created an innovative 3D printed medical splint that is made by PLA and Ninja Flex (a thermoplastic elastomer) on a desktop 3D printer.
+A company called Open Bionics has created an innovative 3D printed medical splint that is made by PLA and Ninja Flex (a thermoplastic elastomer) on a desktop 3D printer.
 The estimated cost for the material is about €2.75.

 6. The Pancreas

 Now there is an option for replacing the entire organ in Diabetes.
-A research team from the University of Cambridge has managed to develop a closed loop beta-cell based insulin delivery system for diabetes type I. This bionic pancreas prototype has been constructed for human trials with the help of iPhone app that helps to monitors blood glucose levels.
+A research team from the University of Cambridge has managed to develop a closed-loop beta-cell based insulin delivery system for diabetes type I. This bionic pancreas prototype has been constructed for human trials with the help of iPhone app that helps to monitors blood glucose levels.

 7. Organ Chips

 Organs-on-Chips might one day replace the need for animal testing in pre-clinical drug trials.
-These microchips are considered ‘organs’ as they have perfused chambers of living cells that is arranged to simulate living tissues and function at the organ level in their physiology.
+These microchips are considered ‘organs’ as they have perfused chambers of living cells that are arranged to simulate living tissues and function at the organ level in their physiology.

 8. Artificial Skin

-3D Printing is revolutionizing science and making Science fiction real but till when?
+3D Printing is revolutionizing science and making Science fiction real, but till when?